BYU vs. Virginia NCAA Football Odds, Plays and Insights | October 30, 2021

 - The Cougars have been favored by 2.5 points or more five times this season and covered the spread in one of them.

-- BYU's games this year have hit the over on two of eight set point totals (25%).

-- The Cougars score 26 points per game, comparable to the 26.4 per matchup the Cavaliers give up.
+- The Cougars put up 26 points per game, comparable to the 26.4 per matchup the Cavaliers allow.

-- When BYU puts up more than 26.4 points, it is 2-1 against the spread and 3-0 overall.
+- BYU is 2-1 against the spread and 3-0 overall this season when the team puts up more than 26.4 points.

 - This year, the Cougars have seven turnovers, two fewer than the Cavaliers have takeaways (9).